 In tandem with the growth in the number of LNG suppliers, there has been a corresponding increase in the number of importers.
-In 2010, there were 34 countries importing LNG and by December 2022, the number increased to 43.
+In 2010, there were 34 countries importing LNG and by December 2023, the number increased to 45.

-LNG imports by country between 2010 and 2021 are shown in the table below.
-Despite an increase in the number of importers, Japan, South Korea, and China provide the backbone of LNG trade, collectively accounting for 53% of the total LNG imports as of the end of 2021.
+LNG imports by country between 2011 and 2023 are shown in the table below.
+Despite an increase in the number of importers, Japan, South Korea, and China provide the backbone of LNG trade, collectively accounting for 44% of the total LNG imports as of the end of 2023.
+While these countries are among the three largest LNG importers, their share in global LNG import declined sharply in 2022 and 2023 (from 53% in 2021 to 44.1% in 2023) due to the increase in LNG import by the European countries and power generation from nuclear and renewable sources in Japan and South Korea.
+The fast-declining Russian gas supply to Europe forced the region towards LNG to counter the deficit.

 China's LNG imports surged in 2017 and surpassed South Korea's to become the second biggest LNG importing nation.
 There has also been strong growth of LNG imports by India, Taiwan and Spain due to increasing demand from the power sector in those countries and their respective government's focus on the use of natural gas as a source of energy to reduce air pollution caused by conventional sources of energy.

-China's LNG imports commenced in 2006 and have since grown exponentially from 0.7 million tons in 2006 to 79.8 million tons in 2021.
-The country's LNG imports expanded by a whopping 41% year on year in 2018 as it took steps to shift from coal to natural gas for heating households during the winter because of the government's policy to increase the share of natural gas in the overall energy demand.
+China's LNG imports commenced in 2006 and have since grown exponentially from 0.7 million tons in 2006 to 62.1 million tons in 2022.
+The country's LNG imports expanded by 41% year on year in 2018 as it took steps to shift from coal to natural gas for heating households during the winter because of the government's policy to increase the share of natural gas in the overall energy demand.
 After showing strong growth momentum in 2017 and 2018, China's LNG imports growth rate has slowed down in the last two years.
-The country's LNG imports grew 14.8% year-over-year to 61.9 million tons in 2019 and 10.1% year-over-year in 2020.
+The country's LNG imports grew 14.8% YoY to 61.9 million tons in 2019 and 10.1% YoY in 2020.
 The pandemic-induced demand slump adversely affected Chinese LNG demand in 1H20 with major Chinese LNG importers declaring force majeure.
 Chinese LNG demand surged in 2021 buoyed by a recovering economy, low inventories and the start of additional regasification capacities.
+China LNG imports declined 11.7% year over year in 2022 due to the sluggish economic growth, zero-COVID-19 policies and Russia-Ukraine war.
+With a steady recovery in Chinese economy and lifting of COVID-19 restrictions in January 2023, the country's LNG imports bounced back in 2023.